bitcraze/crazyflie-firmware/docs/development/oot.md

 It is possible to have an out-of-tree build of parts of the crazyflie firmware.
 This enables developers to work on elements without worrrying about merging it with the full code base.

 # App layer.
 Technically the app layer is an example of an out of tree build.
-Follow the [app layer intructions](/docs/userguides/app_layer.md) for this.
+Follow the [app layer instructions](/docs/userguides/app_layer.md) for this.

-# OOT extimators
+# OOT estimators
 In a seperate folder make a Makefile which contain the following content:

 ```